39 Hadoop Interview Questions and Answers for 2024

 If you can only partially store a form of data in a traditional database system, then that’s semi-structured data.
 Examples are JSON objects, JSON arrays, and the data in XML records.

 Data that can’t be categorized as structured or semi-structured is called unstructured data.
-A few examples are audio files, video files, Tweets on Twitter, and Facebook updates.
+A few examples are audio files, video files, Tweets on Twitter, log files, and Facebook updates.

 Question 5: What are the main components of the Hadoop framework?